 The Ricoh Group aims to have all its products locally produced and locally consumed, as this not only improves production efficiency but also minimizes environmental impact.
 We are constantly innovating production processes and introducing high-efficiency equipment at all production sites to curb our global CO2 emissions.

 Starting in 1999, Ricoh gradually began eliminating fixed conveyor lines and replacing them with free form production channels that can be dynamically reconfigured to handle changes in production volume and models.

 Local production for local consumption allows us to reduce inventories of finished goods and management expenses as well.
-The production sites in our four regions of operation are all situated to maximize the efficiency of our MB&R (Modular Build & Replenishment) system, which utilizes manufacturing hubs and configuration centers to optimize quality and productivity while minimizing costs.
+The production sites are all situated to maximize the efficiency of our MB&R (Modular Build & Replenishment) system, which utilizes manufacturing hubs and configuration centers to optimize quality and productivity while minimizing costs.
 Being close to the customer, the configuration centers can promptly fulfill orders within their region.

 The MB&R production method relies on final assembly at the last possible step of the production process.
 We make modules at lower cost at intensive manufacturing sites (China and Thailand) and assemble finished products at configuration centers in consuming regions (Japan, the Americas, Europe).
 This allows us to market model types best suited to regional needs or to respond quickly to changing demands.